elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	state enabled

-We should done with the basic setup, so let&#8217;s commit our configuration
+We should done with the basic setup, so let's commit our configuration

 	switch# copy run start